 Guidance, Soft skills & personality

-The conflict spiral: How to resolve conflicts quickly
+The conflict spiral: how to resolve conflicts quickly

-The conflict spiral: How to resolve conflicts quickly
+The conflict spiral: how to resolve conflicts quickly

 There are conflicts everywhere – whether at work or in private life.
-I’m sure you’re familiar with this too: a conflict often upsets you terribly, costs you time and energy – but it doesn’t bring a solution.
+You probably know this too: a conflict often upsets you terribly, costs you time and energy – but there is no solution in sight.
 Sometimes it even leaves scorched earth behind.
-Other disputes develop well and bring about changes that are good for all parties.
-How is it that conflicts can take such different courses?
-How do you manage to transform an angry battle into a constructive solution?
+People no longer talk to each other, the personal or working relationship is permanently disrupted.

 The dynamics of the conflict spiral